-For additional answers to specific questions regarding the regulation, visit our blog post: 41 HMDA Filing Questions Answered by Compliance Experts.
+For additional answers to specific questions regarding the regulation, visit our HMDA HQ.

 42 new or modified data fields

-The CFPB has added or modified 42 data points to be collected, recorded and reported, bringing the total number of HMDA fields in 2018 and beyond to 110!
+The CFPB has added or modified 42 data points to be collected, recorded and reported, bringing the total number of HMDA fields to 110!
 This includes the addition of Reverse Mortgages and Open-End Lines of Credit.
-In addition,
+HMDA now requires reporting of

 CLICK HERE to see all the fields.

 Should we put “Not Applicable” or “Not Collected on the basis of visual observation or surname” for App.
 Taken by Internet?

 Note that the option of “Not Applicable” would only apply to loans whereby the borrower(s) are non-natural person(s) OR if the Action Taken equals: 6 – Purchased by your Institution.
 Please refer to pages 117-127 — these are HMDA reportable GMI fields per the CFPB FIG.

 Which public HMDA data fields will be modified by the CFPB?

 The CFPB has announced that it will modify the following public HMDA data fields: Loan Amount, Age of Applicant, Age of Co-Applicant, Debt-to-Income Ratio, Property Value, Total Units, and Multifamily Affordable Units.
 These fields will no longer be published as exact values.
 For a more detailed explanation, view the complete list of fields on the modified LAR here.